Intelligence analysts help keep the country secure by assessing and interpreting intelligence data

 You'll need:

-- a good aptitude for analysis, a naturally enquiring mind and excellent problem-solving skills
+• a naturally enquiring mind with excellent analytical and problem-solving skills

-- good report-drafting skills, with consistent attention to detail as reports will be written for readers in the highest levels of government
+• report-drafting skills as reports will be written for readers in the highest levels of government

-- to be responsive to changing requirements and priorities and be able to adapt to unpredictable circumstances
+• the ability to respond quickly to changing requirements and priorities, and adapt to unpredictable circumstances

 Employers

-- Security Service (MI5) - the lead agency responsible for protecting the UK against covertly organised threats to national security, using human and technical sources.
+The Security Service (MI5) is the lead agency responsible for protecting the UK against covertly organised threats to national security, using both human and technical sources.
 Their work includes tackling international and domestic terrorism, as well as counter-espionage work.
-They also provide security advice to a range of organisations - see the Centre for the Protection of National Infrastructure (CPNI).
+The National Protective Security Authority is part of MI5.
 The director general of MI5 reports to the Home Secretary.

-- Secret Intelligence Service (MI6) - collects secret foreign intelligence on issues relating to the UK's interests in national security, defence, serious crime, and foreign and economic policies.
-Using human and technical sources, as well as liaison with foreign counterparts, SIS obtains and provides information about the acts and intentions of foreign nationals, conducting operations overseas in the support of UK government objectives.
-The chief of SIS reports to the Foreign Secretary.
+The Secret Intelligence Service (MI6) collects secret foreign intelligence on issues relating to the UK's interests in national security, defence, serious crime, and foreign and economic policies.
+Using human and technical sources, as well as liaison with foreign counterparts, MI6 obtains and provides information about the acts and intentions of foreign nationals, conducting operations overseas in the support of UK government objectives.
+Their three key areas are counter terrorism, disrupting hostile state activity and cyber.
+The chief of MI6 reports to the Foreign Secretary.

 The Ministry of Defence also employs intelligence analysts, either directly recruited as civilians into Defence Intelligence (DI), or recruited as military staff.
 For example, the British Army recruits intelligence analysts into the Intelligence Corps.